Cancers of the Oral Mucosa

 Levels of Streptococcus mutans, Lactobacillus species, and candidal species significantly increase after radiotherapy.
 These changes are maximal from 3-6 months after radiotherapy, after which no further change or a partial return towards the baseline florae occurs.

 The frequency and severity of oral infections with virus, bacteria, and fungi significantly increase after cytotoxic chemotherapy and radiochemotherapy.
-The primary symptomatic viral infections affecting the mouth in patients with cancer include herpes simplex virus (HSV) and herpes varicella-zoster virus infections.
+The primary symptomatic viral infections affecting the mouth in patients with cancer include herpes simplex virus and herpes varicella-zoster virus infections.
 Acyclovir remains the primary treatment, but new agents, such as famciclovir, penciclovir, sorivudine, foscarnet, and other agents, may be needed in cases of acyclovir resistance.

 Homeostatic microbial communities are protective in health by preventing or interfering with the colonization of exogenous pathogens (colonization resistance).
 When oral tissues are irradiated, colonization resistance is practically abolished, and alteration of the oral microflora occurs, with increases in yeasts and some gram-negative organisms.